lethargilistic/weppy/docs/tutorial.md

 We've also added some validation, so we can prevent users from sending empty posts or comments.

-> **Note:** as you can see we imported the `now` method for the deault values of the datetime fields.
+> **Note:** as you can see we imported the `now` method for the default values of the datetime fields.
 This method can be quite useful since it will return alternatively the time of the request or the system current time, depending on the context.
-You can safely use it in your application whenever you need the actual time and you have no ensurance a request context is available.
+You can safely use it in your application whenever you need the actual time and you have no insurance a request context is available.

 Initialize the database and the auth module
 -------------------------------------------